refirst11/react-text-scaler/README.md

 This is React WEB component, for text scaling support accessibility.

-it's scale an existing pixel, em and rem are not supported and reading body font-size of style, set as default size, that's why please set body to font-size in style.
+It's scale an existing pixel, em and rem are not supported and reading body font-size of style, set as default size, that's why please set body to font-size in style.

 ## Installation